UANATACA/ONESHOT-REPO/oneshot_gui.md

 # Video tutorials

-Need a better understanding of One-Shot service?
+Need a better understanding of One-Shot API?
 Check the video tutorials below and follow step-by-step instructions!
 They will guarantee you use our API efficiently for the best experience in document signatures.

 ## Docker Optimizer Configuration